 CAREX Canada estimates that approximately 333,000 Canadians are exposed to welding fumes in their workplaces.
-The industries with the highest number of exposed workers are machinery and equipment repair and maintenance, building equipment contractors, and automotive repair and maintenance.
-The largest occupational groups exposed to welding fumes are welders and related machine operators, construction trades helpers and labourers, and automotive service technicians, truck and bus mechanics and mechanical repairers.
+The industries with the highest number of exposed workers are building equipment contractors, commercial and industrial machinery and equipment, and automotive repair and maintenance.
+The largest occupational groups exposed to welding fumes are welders and related machine operators, construction trades helpers and labourers, and automotive service technicians, truck and bus mechanics, and mechanical repairers.
 The magnitude of exposure to welding fumes is influenced by many factors, including:[2,3,30]

 - The type of welding process (e.g. arc or gas welding)

 - The type of filler materials and base metals used